0xE111/cat-400/docs/tutorials/01 - project setup/readme.md

   echo "C4 was successfully imported"
 ```

-Compile the code with `nim c -r pingpong` and ensure the message is successfully printed.
+Compile the code with `nim c -r test` and ensure the message is successfully printed.

+Before going further, it's important to mention that you don't have to start each project from scratch - `cat 400` is shipped with some templates which allow you to immediately start coding your game without setting up a project.
+However, for learning purposes we'll cover creating brand new project from scratch.
+After this tutorial you should understand how the framework works and that there's no magic inside.

 > For every tutorial, you will find sources in [src](src/) folder.